Background-Aware Defect Generation for Robust Industrial Anomaly Detection: Introduction

 \section{Introduction}

 Data scarcity presents a significant challenge in industrial anomaly detection, as imbalanced datasets can lead to overfitting in deep neural networks, damaging inspection performance.
-Limited labeled training examples introduce model bias, preventing the detection model from effectively generalizing to unseen anomalies.
 Recent unsupervised anomaly detection approaches \citep{roth2022towards,deng2022anomaly,liu2023simplenet} mitigate the imbalance issue by avoiding reliance on anomaly instances during training.
 However, these methods may struggle when the backbone model experiences distribution shifts in feature space, making it difficult to distinguish normal and anomalous features.
 Additionally, they often fall short in detecting fine-grained anomalies at the pixel level.